qibebt-bioinfo/meta-apo/README.md

 The source files for example of customized reference is available as [Supplementary](#supplementary).
 # Example dataset
 Here we provide a demo dataset in "examples" folder.
-In this package, "16s.training.KO.abd" is relative abundance of the 15 amplicon microbiomes in WGS-amplicon pairs for training, "wgs.training.KO.abd" is relative abundance of the 15 WGS microbiomes in WGS-amplicon pairs for training, "16s.test.KO.abd" is relative abundance of amplicon microbiomes for calibration.
+In this package, "16s.training.KO.abd" is the relative abundance table of amplicon microbiomes for training, "wgs.training.KO.abd" is the relative abundance table of corresponding WGS microbiomes.
+"16s.test.KO.abd" is the relative abundance table of amplicon microbiomes for calibration.

 To run the demo, you can either:
 ```